talagart/spimple-terraform-project/README.md

 - **VPC (Virtual Private Cloud)**: Provides an isolated network environment within the AWS cloud where you can launch AWS resources.
 - **Subnets**: Segment the VPC into smaller, more manageable sections.
 Each subnet is mapped to a specific availability zone to ensure high availability.
+- **Internet Gateway**: Allows instances within the VPC to connect to the internet.
+- **Route Table**: Directs internet traffic to the instances in the public subnet via the Internet Gateway.
 - **Security Groups**: Act as virtual firewalls for controlling inbound and outbound traffic to AWS resources.
-This project creates a security group that allows SSH access.
+This project creates a security group that allows SSH and HTTP access.
 - **EC2 Instances**: Virtual servers running in the cloud.
-This project deploys EC2 instances within the created subnets, allowing for scalable and on-demand computing capacity.
+This project deploys EC2 instances within the created subnets, with a pre-installed WordPress application.
+The selected Amazon Machine Image (AMI) includes WordPress and its configuration can be found [here](https://docs.bitnami.com/aws/apps/wordpress-pro/).

-These resources are essential for building a basic and secure cloud infrastructure on AWS.
+- **RDS Database Instance**: Provides a managed relational database for the WordPress application.
+This project creates an RDS instance using MySQL.
+- **S3 Bucket**: Used for storing media files.
+The bucket has ACLs configured for appropriate access control.
+- **ElastiCache Cluster**: Provides a caching layer to improve the performance of the WordPress application.
+This project uses Redis as the caching engine.
+- **Backup Vault**: Used for managing backups of the infrastructure.
+This project creates a backup vault and a backup plan for the EC2 instances.

 ### Validation and Planning